kramse/kramse-labs/README.md

 Note: if you are using a very old laptop you might be able to find cheap upgrades that may improve your daily life.
 I suggest memory upgrades to 16Gb ~500DKK maybe and SSD/NVMe upgrade from rotating disks ~1.000DKK maybe.

 ## Install some virtualisation tool

+If you are told we need a virtual machine, then please read on.
+If not, you don't need to install this.

 Modern laptop have virtualisation, and having a virtual machine (VM) makes it much easier to run exercises.
 We will all have the same tools in the same places etc. I use a mix of VMware, VirtualBox, KVM, Xen and you may choose what you like the most.